Chik-Network/chik_rs/wasm/README.md

-The `chia_wasm` package has JavaScript bindings for the rust implementation of the `chia` crate in wasm.
+The `chik_wasm` package has JavaScript bindings for the rust implementation of the `chik` crate in wasm.

 Build
 -----